Many teachings present controlling your feelings as the goal of emotional health.

 Regulation is space and steadiness, not pushing emotion away.

-- Allowing sensation without escalation
+- Allow sensation without escalation

-- Letting the body process without interference
+- Let the body process without interference

 This is very different from emotional suppression, which tightens the system and stores energy that later resurfaces as anxiety, irritability, or exhaustion.